 f.
-No timeout shall be charged if it is called to question a rule interpretation and the correction is sustained. g.
-If a player is injured and an opponent is charged with a flagrant foul or any unsportsmanlike act, no timeout will be charged and play will resume when playing conditions are safe.
-Neither team will be charged with a timeout.
-Once the player is up and brought to the bench area or he leaves the court (goes to locker room), play will resume.
-If that player must shoot his free throws and he is not ready, the team will then need to call a timeout.
+No timeout shall be charged if it is called to question a rule interpretation and the correction is sustained.

+g.
+If a player is injured as a result of a player on the opposing team committing a flagrant foul or unsportsmanlike act, play will resume when playing conditions are safe and no timeout will be charged as a result of any delay due to the player's injury.